j00shi/chrome/README.md

 Not much to configure, but you can go into the extension preferences (in about:addons) and under Advanced change the Home page color to whatever you like.

-The Adaptive Tab Bar Colour extension cannot access this page; therefore, you need to set the theme manually.
+The Adaptive Tab Bar Color extension cannot access this page; therefore, you need to set the theme manually.

 > [!tip]
 > Go to the menu > More tools > Eyedropper.
 Now you can select a color from your Home page wallpaper.